louisbros/pack-lambda/README.md

 # pack-lambda

-## Leverages npm's pack cmd to create a lambda zip
+## Leverages npm's pack cmd to create a zip[ file that can be deployed to AWS Lambda

 ### Install
 ```